technoweenie/horcrux/README.md

 A Horcrux is a powerful object in which a Dark wizard or witch has hidden a fragment of his or her soul for the purpose of attaining immortality.

 The Horcrux ruby gem is an abstract key/value store adapter library.
+This is currently used at GitHub to load the activity feed from memcache or MySQL.

 Horcrux adapters are shims around key/value systems.
 They need to define at least these three methods: